ambtcy/hsst-tester/readme.md

 run with:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ambtcy/hsst-tester.git/HEAD)

-Please note that these examples are targeted at a GCSE work experience student!
+Please note that these examples were originally for a GCSE work experience student and are used here for testing access only.